segmentio/segment-docs/src/getting-started/04-full-install.md

 The **Alias** and **Group** methods are other API tracking methods that Segment supports, but are currently out of scope for {Customer}.

 ## Identify

 ![](https://lh4.googleusercontent.com/ivo-4buqR99rYXt8GeXGEKPh7naSh1yknYD8-XUZ5nwPSzG_g1eFt0u7Bcp_CJ-CI1ljEjvogLtt5zGmuQWkfYzwIjW8YqkxGz-jjqHR4-qK2Vcwi0VD-lnaON4lc7xIA3_WJB8j)

-The identify() call allows Segment to know **who** is triggering an event.
+The `identify()` call allows Segment to know **who** is triggering an event.

-## *When to Call Identify*
+## When to Call Identify*

-Identify() should be called in when you can first identify that the user is a known {Customer} user (typically during login), or when a user has updated their profile information.
+You should call `Identify()` when the user first provides identifying information (usually during log in), or when a user updates their profile information.

-When called as part of the login experience, the identify() call should be made as soon as possible after a user has authenticated. **When possible, identify() should also be immediately followed by a track event that indicates what caused the user to be identified.**  We’ve outlined these calls in the Identify tab of [**your Tracking Plan**](http://blah.com).
+When called as part of the login experience, you should call `identify()` as soon as possible after the user logs in.
+When possible, follow the `identify()` call with a `track` event that records what caused the user to be identified.

-**NOTE: When making an identify() call as part of a profile update, only the changed information needs to be passed to Segment**.
-(Alternatively, you can send all profile info on every identify call if that makes implementation easier.)
+When you make an `identify()` call as part of a profile update, you only need to send the changed information to Segment.
+You can send all profile info on every `identify` call if that makes implementation easier, but this is optional.

-## *Traits*
+## Traits*

-These are **the metadata fields that you’ll pass in each Segment API call to enrich the data that you are sending.** These are called “Traits” for identify() calls, and “Properties” for all other methods.  ****
+These are **the metadata fields that you’ll pass in each Segment API call to enrich the data that you are sending.** These are called “Traits” for identify() calls, and “Properties” for all other methods.
 **The most important trait to pass as part of the identify() call is userId**, which uniquely identifies a user across all {Customer} applications.
 It is recommended that you use some sort of hash value to ensure uniqueness, though other values are acceptable (e.g. email address is not preferred, but is usually acceptable due to it being unique and mostly unchanging).
 Beyond that, the identify() call is your opportunity to provide information about the user that can be used for future reporting, so **you should seek to send any fields that you will want to be able to report on later**.
 Consider using Identify and traits when...